Fuide/Cryptography/docs/Sections/Libraries.md

 pass a string password to `AES.encrypt()`, and **BouncyCastle** has no **C#** documentation.

 However, this recommendation is too broad.
 Since there are *some* libraries that I haven't<br>
-mentioned that are worth using, like [PASETO][ PASETO ], you can go with as a rule of thumb:
+mentioned that are worth using, like [PASETO][ PASETO ], you can go with this rule of thumb:

 `If it doesn't include several of the algorithms I recommend, then it's probably bad`